Teebusch/presentations/README.md

 # Presentations

 A list of presentations, lectures, and workshops that I have given.
 Slides and source code for some of them cha be found in this repository.
-Others are available on rrequest.
+Others are available on request.

+## 10 Cool Things About R

+*ISP ComPros Research Group Meeting at UiO, April 6th, 2021*

+A 90 minutes long hands-on introduction to R and why you should or should not learn it.
+A pretty version of the speaker notes / handout is available on [hack.md](https://hackmd.io/@teebusch/10-cool-things-about-R).

+#### What will we do?

+- 90 minutes - brief introduction to R
+- Provide motivation for learning R (or for not learning R)
+- Learn 10 cool things about R
+- Hands-on mini data analysis demo to demonstrate the power of R

+#### Take aways

+- Is R for you?
+- Basic data wrangling, modeling, data visualization
+- How to continue learning?

+---

 ## My First R Package

 *Nordic RSE get together, December 2nd 2020, online [(link)](https://nordic-rse.org/events/2020-online-get-together/my-first-r-package/)*

 This talk is about how writing an R package has helped me leave my comfort zone and level up my R programming skills.
 The code I write as a researcher is mostly single-user and single-use.
 Writing and publishing code meant for others has helped me break old habits and get a better grasp of software engineering.
 R has a very streamlined ecosystem for package development that makes understanding and following best practices easy.
 I will talk about the things I have learned, why I think writing a package should be a rite of passage for any aspiring research software engineer, and why R is a great tool for this.

+---

 ## Workshop: Data Visualization Design